sapped/Authenticated-Full-Stack-Streamlit/README.md

 2. you should gitignore your .env files so you aren't sharing any important credentials with the universe
 3. create htpasswd .htpasswd -c <user> in the nginx > auth folder.
 More details in the READAME at nginx/auth.
 Also make sure that .htpasswd is in your gitignore, you probably don't want to share your hashed password with the world.
 4. for subsequent users, you can print to command line by switching -c to -n and then copy-pasting the hashed password result
-5. when you have made all the .env files and the .htpasswd file, run docker-compose up --build
+5. when you have made all the .env files and the .htpasswd file, build your docker.
+This can take some time!

+    docker-compose up --build
+6. Once you've built the app, you can run it again and exclude the slow build process with

+    docker-compose up

+7. If you need more help with docker, see below resources

 ### Authentication
 The nginx project.conf file puts everything behind basic htpasswd authentication by including this in the top "server" block.
 Again, see the README in the repo folder nginx/auth for details on how to create the (super easy to make) .htpasswd file that drives this basic authentication